vfmd/vfmd-spec/syntax.md

 Code blocks can be used to quote text verbatim.
 For example, it can be used to quote source code.
-Every line of the code block should be indented by 4 space characters (or 1 tab character).
+Every line of the code block should be indented by 4 space characters.

 No Markdown syntax is processed within a code block.
 In addition, for HTML output, ampersands (`&`) and angle brackets (`<` and `>`) within a